shiyangm/shiyangm.github.io/index.md

 _Journal of the American Statistical Association_; _Annals of Applied Statistics_; _Statistics in Medicine_; _Briefings in Bioinformatics_; _BMC Medical Research Methodology_; _Statistics in Biopharmaceutical Research_; _Epidemiology and Infection_; _F1000Research_; _Journal of Applied Statistics_;  _Clinical Trials: Journal of the Society for Clinical Trials_; _Journal of Digestive Diseases_; _Biostatistics and Epidemiology_

 ### INVITED TALKS
+* The 4th Joint Conference on Statistics and Data Science (JCSDS 2026), Guiyang, China (2026/07).
 * Data Science and Artificial Intelligence Branch of Chinese Association for Applied Statistics, Dongguan, China (2026/07).
 * School of Mathematical Sciences, Shenzhen University, Shenzhen, China (2026/06).
 * 2026 ICSA China Conference, Shenzhen, China (2026/06).